John Backus: Backus–Naur form

 Backus served on the international committees that developed ALGOL 58 and the very influential ALGOL 60, which quickly became the de facto worldwide standard for publishing algorithms.
 Backus developed the Backus–Naur form (BNF), published in the UNESCO report on ALGOL 58.
 It was a formal notation able to describe any context-free programming language, and was important in the development of compilers.
 A few deviations from this approach were tried (notably in Lisp and APL), but by the 1970s, Backus–Naur context-free specifications for computer languages had become quite standard, following the development of automated compiler generators such as yacc.

-This contribution helped Backus win the Turing Award in 1977.
+This contribution helped Backus win the ACM Turing Award in 1977.

 Function-level programming

-Backus later worked on a function-level programming language known as FP, which was described in his Turing Award lecture "Can Programming be Liberated from the von Neumann Style?".
+Backus later worked on a function-level programming language known as FP, which he described in his Turing Award lecture "Can Programming be Liberated from the von Neumann Style?".
 Sometimes viewed as Backus's apology for creating Fortran, this paper did less to garner interest in the FP language than to spark research into functional programming in general.
 When Backus publicized the function-level style of programming, his message was mostly misunderstood as being the same as traditional functional programming style languages.

 FP was strongly inspired by Kenneth E. Iverson's APL, even using a non-standard character set.
 An FP interpreter was distributed with the 4.2BSD Unix operating system, but there were relatively few implementations of the language, most of which were used for educational purposes.

 Backus spent the latter part of his career developing FL (from "Function Level"), a successor to FP.
 FL was an internal IBM research project, and development of the language stopped when the project was finished.
 Only a few papers documenting it remain, and the source code of the compiler described in them was not made public.
 FL was at odds with functional programming languages being developed in the 1980s, most of which were based on the lambda calculus and static typing systems instead of, as in APL, the concatenation of primitive operations.
 Many of the language's ideas have now been implemented in versions of the J programming language, Iverson's successor to APL.